Microchip-MPLAB-Harmony/wireless_apps_pic32_bz6/apps/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)
 # Examples applications

-The following applications are provided to demonstrate the typical use case of BLE with PIC32WM_BZ6204 devices.
+The following applications are provided to demonstrate the typical use case of BLE, 15.4 and Thread with PIC32WM_BZ6204 devices.

 ## BLE